 Before treatment started, people who wanted to join the trial met with a trial doctor.
-The doctors made sure that everyone who joined the trial had narcolepsy and excessive daytime sleepiness that could not be explained by other common causes, such as too little sleep at night, a work schedule that interfered with regular nighttime sleep, or a medical problem besides narcolepsy.
-They also gave the participants a full check-up to make sure they were healthy enough to join the trial.
-This took up to 1 month.
+The doctors made sure that everyone who joined the trial had OSA and excessive daytime sleepiness that could not be explained by other common causes, such as too little sleep at night, a work schedule that interfered with regular nighttime sleep, or a medical problem besides OSA.

+They also made sure the participants were using or had at least tried to use a treatment for OSA such as CPAP therapy.
+They gave the participants a full check-up to make sure they were healthy enough to join the trial.

+This part took up to 1 month.

-During the trial, the participants took their assigned treatment every morning for 12 weeks.
+During treatment, the participants took their assigned treatment every morning for 12 weeks.
 They visited the trial site 5 more times.
 During these visits, the trial staff checked the participants' health by measuring their vital signs - such as temperature and blood pressure - and looking at their heart activity with a test called an "electrocardiogram".

 The participants: